The best outdoor dining spots in the Seacoast

 Lunch Tuesday through Saturday, dinner Thursday through Saturday with entertainment on Thursdays and live music on Saturday evenings and Sunday afternoons from 4 p.m to 7 p.m.
 What to expect: Pub food and a fun atmosphere.

 78 Wakefield St., Rochester

-This Greek restaurant has a screened room with fire pit on the second level.
-What to expect: Modern, inventive Greek menu with fresh seafood.
+This Mediterranean restaurant has a screened room with fire pit on the second level.
+What to expect: Modern, inventive Mediterranean menu with fresh seafood.

 325 Lafayette Rd., Hampton